Simla Convention: Initial sessions

 In the first session on 13 October, after the formalities of exchanging credentials, Lonchen Shatra presented an opening statement outlining the Tibetan position.
 The statement started by declaring, "Tibet and China have never been under each other and will never associate with each other in future.
 It is decided that Tibet is an independent state."
 Tibet repudiated all the previous conventions signed regarding itself without its own participation.
 It declared the boundaries of Tibet, ranging from the Kuenlun Range in the north, passing through the Altyn Tagh and Ho Shili ranges etc. and ending with the boundaries with Sichuan and Yunnan.
 (See the brown line in Map 1.)
 It enumerated all the districts contained within these boundaries, demanded that the revenue collected from them by China should be returned to the Tibetans, and also claimed damages for the forcible exactions carried out on them.

 On 30 October, Ivan Chen made Chinese 'counter-proposals'.
 Beginning with a tendentious account of the relationship between the two countries, his statement claimed that the 'misunderstandings' that existed were solely due to the "conduct of His Holiness", who was said to be intractable and ignorant of the international situation.
 The statement declared that Tibet was 'an integral part' of China and that no attempt by Britain or Tibet to interrupt this 'territorial integrity' would be tolerated.

-China however engaged not to convert Tibet into a Chinese province and Britain would likewise undertake not to annex any part of it.
-A Chinese Resident was to be stationed at Lhasa, and Tibet should be guided by China in its foreign and military affairs.
-Tibet was to grant amnesty to all the officials and non-officials who had been previously punished.
+China vowed not to convert Tibet into a Chinese province and Britain should likewise undertake not to annex any part of it.
+A Chinese Resident was to be stationed in Lhasa, and Tibet should be guided by China in its foreign and military affairs.
+Tibet should grant amnesty to all the officials and non-officials who had been previously punished.
 Chen also presented a map marking the boundary between China and Tibet which conformed to the then prevalent Chinese notions.
 (See the light blue line in Map 1.)

 At the second meeting, McMahon laid down that the first and most important question was the 'definition of the limits' of Tibet.
 Then there would be other minor issues such as the Tibetan claims of compensation for losses and the Chinese demands for amnesty.
 While Lonchen Shatra agreed to the procedure, Ivan Chen countered that deciding the political status of Tibet should be the first order of business.
 Chen also revealed that he had 'definite orders' from his government to give priority to the political questions.
 In response, McMahon ruled that he would discuss the frontier issue with Lonchen Shatra alone until Chen obtained authorisation from his government to join it.
 After five days, the Chinese government authorised Chen to join the discussion.